-Cause Check method and remedy Two or more of the following have the same address: Outdoor units, indoor units, LOSSNAY units, controllers such as M-NET remote controllers. <example> 6600 "01" appears on the remote controller Unit #01 detected the error.
+Cause Check method and remedy (1) Two or more of the following have the same address: Outdoor units, indoor units, LOSSNAY units, controllers such as ME remote controllers. <example> 6600 "01" appears on the remote controller Unit #01 detected the error.
 Two or more units in the system have 01 as their address.</example> Find the unit that has the same address as that of the error source.
 Once the unit is found, correct the address.
-Then, turn off the outdoor units, indoor units, and LOSS-NAY units, keep them all turned off for at least five minutes, and turn them back on.
+Then, turn off the outdoor units, indoor units, and LOSSNAY units, keep them all turned off for at least five minutes, and turn them back on.
+(2) Electrical noise on the transmission wire distorted the transmission signals.